keithkandiawan/personal-finance/docs/BALANCE_INGESTION.md

 ## Recommended Workflow

-### Use the Unified Script (Recommended)
+### Use the Unified Script ⭐ (Recommended)

+**The unified script `scripts/ingest_balances.py` is the recommended way to ingest balances.**

-The unified script `scripts/ingest_balances.py` handles all sources and correctly manages zero-balance tracking:
+It handles all sources and correctly manages zero-balance tracking:

 ```bash
 # Ingest from ALL sources (recommended - creates atomic snapshot)